Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: On the numerical solution of the electronic equation: convergence of the electronic energy and its corrections

-Later continuing the fECG optimization for $N_\text{b}=1500$ and further increasing the basis size to $N_\text{b}=2000$ revealed an improvement of roughly $1.5 \, \mu\Eh$ at $\rho=2.00 \, a_0$ compared to the energy that was used to develop the PEC (see the last three rows of the fECG panel of Table \ref{tab:BOconv}).
-Based on this, an error of roughly $\sim3 \, \mu\Eh$ is estimated for the PEC near the 2~bohr internuclear distance.
-In the bond dissociation limit (actually, at $\rho=100 \, \text{bohr}$), the energy can be compared with the known $E(1 \, ^1S)+E(2 \, ^3S)$ atomic energies~cite{AzBeKo18}:
+During (and after) the PEC generation, we continued the (single-point, $2\ a_0$) fECG optimization for $N_\text{b}=1500$, and further increasing the basis size to $N_\text{b}=2500$ revealed an improvement of roughly $2 \, \mu\Eh$ at $\rho=2 \, a_0$ compared to the energy that was used to develop the PEC (see the last rows of the fECG panel of Table \ref{tab:BOconv}).